 Learn the different steps of wastewater collection, treatment, and water reclamation.

-Wastewater Collections is the conveyance of wastwater from a busines or residency to the wastewater treatment plant using underground pipes and lift stations.
-The CAWD collection system is comprised of approximately 81 miles of gravity sewers ranging in size from 6 inches to 27 inches in diameter together with nearly 4 miles of force mains, 7 pump stations, and over 1,500 manholes.
+Wastewater Collections is the conveyance of wastwater from a business or residence to the wastewater treatment plant using underground pipes and lift stations.
+The CAWD collection system is comprised of approximately 81 miles of gravity sewers ranging in size from 6 inches to 27 inches in diameter, nearly 4 miles of force mains, 7 pump stations, and over 1,500 manholes.

 The CAWD Wastewater Treatment Plant (WWTP) has a permitted capacity of 3.0 million gallons per day (MGD) of dry weather flow.
 Current average dry weather flow (ADWF) is approximately 1.1 MGD which represents 37% of the permitted capacity.
 Of the 1.1 MGD, approximately two-thirds is from CAWD customers and the remaining one-thrid is from Pebble Beach Community Service District customers.